SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

    For example, there's no way to represent
    "an array of triangles that have been stretched" in the type system when you use type erasure.
-   On the other hand, opaque result types let you keep (but hide!) type information.
+   On the other hand, opaque types let you keep (but hide!) type information.
    My array above would be an Array<@_opaqueReturnTypeOf(stretch)>
    and I could add another item to the array while maintaining the invariant that it's homogeneous.

-   Opaque result types also preserve/infer associated types.
+   Opaque types also preserve/infer associated types.
    In the case of a LazyMappedRotatedWhateverSequence, if you used type erasure, the associated Element type for AnySequence can't be inferred (confirm?)